 Under the deregulation law, each power generator that is unbundled from an integrated electric utility in Texas has an obligation to conduct state-mandated capacity auctions of 15 percent of its capacity.
-In addition, under a master separation agreement between REI and Reliant Resources, Texas Genco is contractually obligated to auction all capacity in excess of the
+In addition, under a master separation agreement between REI and Reliant Resources, Texas Genco is contractually obligated to auction all capacity in excess of the state-mandated capacity auctions.
+The auctions conducted periodically between September 2001 and March 2002 were consummated at prices below those assumed by the Texas Commission's ECOM model.
+Under the Texas restructuring law, a regulated utility may recover any difference between market prices received through the auction process and the Texas Public Utility Commission's earlier estimates of those market prices.
+This difference, recorded as a regulatory asset, produced the \$141 million of earnings before interest and taxes ("EBIT") in the first quarter of 2002.

-(61) A "business risk profile" is a metric used by Standard & Poor's to analyze the strength of an individual company within a specific industry.
+(63) A "business risk profile" is a metric used by Standard & Poor's to analyze the strength of an individual company within a specific industry.
 In developing a business risk profile of a company, Standard & Poor's analyzes the characteristics of the particular industry in which that company is involved, as well as the competitive position of that company relative to other companies within the industry.
 The rating scales for business risk profiles differ depending on the industry.
 Utilities are rated on a scale from 1 to 10, with 1 representing the least degree of risk.
-Companies with low business risk profiles - - usually transmission/distribution companies - are scored 1 through 4 and are considered to have "well above average" to "above average" business positions relative to the utilities industry as a whole.
+Companies with low business risk profiles - usually transmission/distribution companies - are scored 1 through 4 and are considered to have "well above average" to "above average" business positions relative to the utilities industry as a whole.
 Those companies facing greater competitive threats - typically, power generating companies - are scored between 7 to 10, and are considered to have "below average" to "well below average" business positions relative to others in the utilities industry.
 See Standard & Poor's, Corporate Ratings Criteria 17 (2000).
-Effectively, the plan in this matter allocates the business risks associated with the unregulated business to Reliant Resources and the lower risks associated with regulated business to New REI.
+Effectively, the plan in this matter allocates the business risks associated with the unregulated business to New REI.